distributed-system-analysis/pbench/docs/API/V1/server_config.md

-When the server status is `disabled`, or when it's `readonly` and a client tries to modify some data through the API, the server will fail the request with a `503` (service unavailable) error, and return the full `server-state` JSON object as the `application/json` error response body.
+When the server status is `disabled`, or when it's `readonly` and a client tries to modify some data through the API, the server will fail the request with a `503` (service unavailable) error.
+It will return an `application/json` error response payload containing the full `server-state` JSON object.
 The `message` key in an error response is a standard convention, and many clients will display this as an explanation for the failure.
 The client will also have access to any additional information provided in the `server-state` JSON object.

 Note that you can set a `message` when the `status` is `enabled` but it won't be reported to a client unless a client asks for the `server-state`